-Agricultural producer price indices are calculated based on surveys on 95 basic agricultural products (price representatives), of which 62 are crop products, including fruit and vegetables, and 33 animal products.
-Further, prices of 29 other representatives are observed, among others with the aim to make a database necessary for the expected development until the next revision period.
-Their prices are not used for the calculation.
+Agricultural producer price indices are calculated based on surveys on 71 basic agricultural products (price representatives), of which 55 are crop products including fruits and vegetables and 16 are animal products.
+Further, prices of other 40 representatives are observed, which are not used for the calculation of indices.
+Only their prices are published.

-Prices are surveyed by the state statistical report called "Ceny Zem 1-12" among approximately 500 selected agricultural producers (at cooperative, private, and state organizations).
-The prices are

-VAT adjusted.
-Surveyed prices are realization, contract prices (excluding own consumption), which are designed for the domestic market.
+Prices are surveyed by means of the state statistical questionnaire "Ceny Zem 1-12" at about 480 selected agricultural producers (at cooperative, private, and state organizations).
+The prices are VAT adjusted.
+Surveyed prices are realization, contract prices (excluding own consumption) designed for both the domestic and foreign market excluding transport costs related to the transport to the customer.